-6. Community Assets
+Community Assets

-Winterton-on-Sea has a range of local amenities that are mainly located in the village centre:
+- 68. Winterton-on-Sea has a range of local amenities that are mainly located in the village centre:

 - Primary and Nursery School

 - Village shop

 - Post Office

 - Chip shop

 - Village Hall

 - Fisherman's Return Pub

 - Church

 - Hermanus Holiday Park

 - Café at the beach

 - Allotments

-The closest GP surgery is Hemsby Medical Practice, around 1.5 miles away and is accessible by bus.
+- 69. The closest GP surgery is Hemsby Medical Practice, around 1.5 miles away, and is accessible by bus hourly throughout the day from the centre of the village.
+Currently a safe off-road walking route between the two villages does not exist.

+- 70. As required by national and local policy, it is expected that housing and other development will contribute towards improving local services and infrastructure through the payment of a Community Infrastructure Levy (CIL); planning obligations; or the use of planning conditions.
+At this point in time neither of the Local Planning Authorities have CIL.

-The primary school has a recent Ofsted of Requires Improvement and is facing challenges around sustainability with too few pupils.
+- 71. The primary school has a recent Ofsted judgement of Requires Improvement (2018) and is facing challenges around sustainability with too few pupils.
 In 2018 Norfolk County Council consulted on a school closure, proposing that children attend Hemsby primary school instead.
-This did not go ahead and instead the primary school joined Consortium Multi-Academy Trust who are now considering options to enhance the school's sustainability, including the opening of a Field Study Centre.
+This did not go ahead and instead the primary school joined Consortium Multi-Academy Trust who are now considering options to enhance the school's sustainability, including the opening of a Field Study Centre alongside the existing school operation.
 Ongoing provision of a primary school impacts upon the village's attractiveness to families and is important to the community.